-According to the Park Service there are hundreds of remnants of petrified wood structures that have been discovered in the park.
+According to the Park Service, there are hundreds of remnants of petrified wood structures that have been discovered in the park.
 These are the ruins of the ancient Pueblo people who inhabited the area from 1050 to 1300 AD.
 The Agate House is a reconstruction built in 1934 atop one of the ancient ruins.
-It was built using the ancient petrified wood in an effort to recreate a period accurate replica.
+It was built using ancient petrified wood in an effort to recreate a period-accurate replica.
 The building makes for a very interesting destination hike but the entire Long Logs loop trail is worth exploration.
 There are many nearly full-sized logs littering the ground in this area, which is known as the Rainbow Forest.

 6) Backpacking the Wilderness Zones

 Jennifer and I have traveled all over the world camping in wilderness areas all along the way.
 The only place quieter than the Petrified Forest Wilderness Zone might be sitting inside Carlsbad Cavern early in the morning before the majority of the visitors arrived.
 There are five wilderness zones and any of them would be worth exploration just for the quiet.
 But the beauty found in the Painted Desert is perhaps the most alluring.
 There are few set trails in the wilderness zones.
 For the most part, backpackers are allowed to roam wherever they like.
 This too is a unique experience as there are few places in North America where venturing off-trail isn’t prohibited or at least frowned upon.